 No specific antidotal drug therapy for toluene poisoning exists.
 Toluene is not significantly adsorbed by activated charcoal.

-Clinical Context: Ultra–short-acting agent that selectively blocks beta1-receptors with little or no effect on beta2-receptor types.
+Clinical Context: Ultra–short-acting agent that selectively blocks beta1 receptors, with little or no effect on beta2-receptor types.
 Particularly useful in patients with elevated arterial pressure, especially if surgery is planned.
-Shown to reduce episodes of chest pain and clinical cardiac events compared to placebo.
+Shown to reduce episodes of chest pain and clinical cardiac events compared with placebo.
 Can be discontinued abruptly if necessary.
-Useful in patients at risk for experiencing complications from beta-blockade; particularly those with reactive airway disease, mild-moderate LV dysfunction, and/or peripheral vascular disease.
+Useful in patients at risk for experiencing complications from beta blockade; particularly those with reactive airway disease, mild-moderate LV dysfunction, and/or peripheral vascular disease.
 Short half-life of 8 min allows for titration to desired effect and quick discontinuation if needed.

 Clinical Context: Class II antiarrhythmic, nonselective beta-adrenergic receptor antagonist with membrane-stabilizing activity that decreases automaticity of contractions.